SPF and DKIM authentication for domains

 * - You need to add either the complete domain (subdomain.domain.com) or just subdomain name here.
 This depends on your DNS provider.

 Your transactional email messages can get altered during transit.
 DKIM (DomainKeys Identified Mail) is a method that will protect your email messages from getting altered in transit.
-For every domain added to TransMail, we will generate a public and private key.
+For every domain added to TransMail, we will generate a public and a private key.
 Public key is stored in the DNS.
 Using the domain private key, TransMail will generate a signature for the email content and add it to the email header.
-When an email recipient server receives a mail from a particular domain, it checks with the DNS for domain authenticity and pulls the respective public key.
+When an email recipient server receives an email from a particular domain, it checks with the DNS for domain authenticity and pulls the respective public key.
 The recipient mail server will then use the public key to generate a signature and compare it with the signature value, in the email header, that was generated using the private key.
 This is how the DNS uses the public key to verify the signature.

 You will receive your SPF, DKIM and CNAME records while verifying your domain in TransMail as shown below: